 If I have to spend more than a fraction of a second to process what is being shown to me is an ad, it should be fucking illegal.
 If you want to put ads mixed into the content, then it should be required to be a lot of a lot more visually obvious.

 Here the original at least has some color differentiation (Using the Boost app to view Reddit) but on the official Twitter client I actually have to stop and look to avoid accidentally clicking an ad link.
 That’s some bull shit.

 Yunno what else is bullshit?
 The fact that all of these ads are ‘personalized’ to the point that collecting crazy amounts of information on individuals is expected and almost inevitable online, even with a pile of tracking blocking extensions and a DNS blackhole like pi-hole.
-This could, and should, be a rant of it’s own.
-Being spied on by our own devices is 100% not okay and it’s one of the biggest reasons that they way we interact with computers sucks.
+This could, and should, be a rant of it’s own (and is, again, see the Privacy page) Being spied on by our own devices is 100% not okay and it’s one of the biggest reasons that they way we interact with computers sucks.

 Storing Information Sucks #

 Storing your data blows.
 Users have to contend with backups, backups for you backups, bitrot, file size vs compression, what file system to use, how to make backups actually convenient, mirroring information between systems with limited bandwidth, etc. But to start somewhere let’s look at archival: